awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-quicksight-dashboard.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ThemeArn`  <a name="cfn-quicksight-dashboard-themearn"></a>
 The Amazon Resource Name \(ARN\) of the theme that is being used for this dashboard\.
 If you add a value for this field, it overrides the value that is used in the source entity\.
-The theme ARN must exist in the same AWS account; where you create the dashboard\.
+The theme ARN must exist in the same AWS account where you create the dashboard\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)